lukewestern/flexpart_gfs/README.md

    In the winds are available in flex_ecmwf/work it should suffice to execute `./src/FLEXPART` in the main directory

-### Contribution guidelines ###
+### Contribution guidelines

 * The version contributed should compile on a reference version of the system and compiler.
-The current reference is gfortran 5.4 on Ubuntu 16.04
+   - `FLEXPART 10.4` used as reference gfortran 5.4 on Ubuntu 16.04
+   - `FLEXPART 11` uses as reference gfortran 8.5.0 on AlmaLinux 8

 * Code contribution including new features and bug fixes should be complemented with appropriate tests An essential test consists of a set of input files and directories that allow FLEXPART to run.
    A test can be accompanied by output files for verification
 * Code review
-* report issues via mail to [support](mailto:support.flexpart@univie.ac.at)
+* report issues via mail to [support](mailto:flexpart-support.img-wien@univie.ac.at)
+* become an active developer and request a user account.